wkd48632/wkd48632/Zen.md

 I want to contribute for humanity.
 To do that, I'll exercise.
-I'll earn a lot of money and spend it all for developing myself. like step on water is the safest in water, value of my money will not be dominated by the economy.
+I'll earn a lot of money and spend it all for developing myself. like step on water is the safest in water, my value will not be dominated by the economy.
+It just goes through me.

 I will not be afraid to learn.
 I will be a learning machine.